 Ollivander looked puzzled.
 "Most curious."

-He mentally rolled his eyes, and decided he'd let the old man go for it.
+Harry mentally rolled his eyes and decided he'd let the old man go for it.
 "What's curious?"

 "Oh, that this wand should be meant for you.
 I was expecting your brother to get it, if anyone.
 That it should go to you is most, most curious."